Supporting volunteer plasma donation in NSW

 July 2020

-Regulating for NSW’s Future identifies regulatory reform opportunities for NSW by drawing on data and insights from Deloitte’s artificial intelligence and data analytics tool.
+This report identifies regulatory reform opportunities for NSW by drawing on data and insights from Deloitte’s artificial intelligence and data analytics tool.

-Contact NSW Productivity and Equality Commission
+Contact the NSW Productivity and Equality Commission

 We are committed to continuous improvement and welcome your feedback.

-Complete our online form to be added to our mailing list, or provide general feedback.
+Complete our online form to be added to our mailing list or provide general feedback.